-Every day we offer a range of activities to all the children.
+Every day we offer different activities depending on the age of the children.
 All activities are held in the school facilities and end at 5.15pm.

 Is there a school bus service?

-Yes, we have school routes in the morning and in the afternoon serving a wide area across Barcelona.
+Yes, we have school routes in the morning and in the afternoon.

 Up to which age do the children still take a nap?

-Pre Nursery and Nursery (two to three years old) have one hour of sleep a day.
+Pre Nursery and Nursery, 2 and 3 years old, have one hour of sleep a day.

 What is the percentage of international students?

-50% of our students are Spanish and the remainder join us from different countries across world.
-Currently, we have 40 nationalities in the school.
+50% of our students are Spanish and the rest come from different countries of the world.
+Currently, we have more than 40 different nationalities in the school.

-The children in class speak in English, but at times they may switch into their native tongue to help understand an idea, even then though the teachers still speak to them in English.
+The children in the classes must speak in English, with the exception of the little ones that they are still learning, even then though the teachers still speak to them in English.

 Is it a problem if my child does not speak English?

-No. When they are young, children learn through total immersion.
-Everyday we see the improvements and how naturally they are incorporating English into their conversations and activities.
+No. When they are little, children learn through total immersion.
+Everyday we see the improvements and how naturally they are incorporating the English in their conversations and games.